GSA/digitalgov.gov/content/post/2016-09-12-the-content-corner-using-social-media-to-promote-enhance-preparedness-for-the-public-we-serve.md

 date: 2016-09-12 10:00:18 -0400
 title: 'The Content Corner: Using Social Media to Promote, Enhance Preparedness for the Public We Serve'
 summary: "September is National Preparedness Month.
 FEMA&amp;#8217;s Ready.gov is encouraging everyone to plan how they would stay safe and communicate during disasters that can affect their communities.
-Additionally, Ready.gov is encouraging full participation in America’sPrepareAthon! and the national day of action, National PrepareAthon!
+Additionally, Ready.gov is encouraging full participation in America’s PrepareAthon! and the national day of action, National PrepareAthon!
 Day, which culminates National Preparedness Month on September 30."
 authors: [kyle-s-richardson]
 categories:
   - Content